Gottfried Schapper

-Gottfried Schapper (16 December 1888 in Groß Möringen – after May 8, 1945 in the district of Stendal) was a German listening specialist, before and during World War II.
-Gottfried Schapper, was an Signals intelligence officer, who was known for having the original idea for the Forschungsamt signal intelligence agency.
+Gottfried Schapper (16 December 1888 in Groß Möringen – after 8 May 1945, in the district of Stendal) was a German listening specialist, before and during World War II.
+Schapper was an Signals intelligence officer, who was known for having the original idea for the Forschungsamt signal intelligence agency.
 Schapper had worked in the Reichswehr Ministry cipher bureau from 1927 to 1933, which would later form part of Luftwaffe signals intelligence unit, had been dissatisfied by both the scope of monitoring and intercept work and the incompetence of the methods employed there.
 He along with some colleagues, including the convinced Nazi, Hans Schimpf, proposed to Hermann Göring that a separate signals office be created that would be free from department ties.

 Personal life

 Schapper was the son of the protestant pastor Karl Schapper and grew up with seven siblings.
 His eldest brother (son from the father's first marriage) is the resistance fighter against national socialism and labour leader Karl Schapper, his youngest (like Gottfried from second marriage) the prophet Helmut Schapper.
 During 1919 he was married, and had a son in 1934.